snovakovic/sMsg/README.md

 # sMsg

+!!sMsg is now part of s.js library https://github.com/snovakovic/s.js This repository is deprecated.

 Extremely small and straight forward messaging (< 0.193 kb minified).

 Make as many subscriptions as you like and then just broadcast message to subscribers at any point.
 When you broadcast message you can send any object as a second parameter passing to subscribers whatever you want.